oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 The parse result (the [`BytecodeRootNodes`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNodes.java)) keeps a reference to the parser, so keep in mind that any strong references the parser holds may keep heap memory alive (e.g., source file contents or ASTs).

 The metadata to include is specified by a [`BytecodeConfig`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeConfig.java).
 There are some predefined configurations like `BytecodeConfig.DEFAULT` for convenience, but you can also specify a specific configuration using a `BytecodeConfig.Builder` (use the static `newConfigBuilder` method on the generated class).
-Metadata is only added; there is currently no way to reparse with less information.
+Metadata is only added; there is no way to "clear" information by requesting less information in a reparse.

 ### Bytecode introspection